JOB OPPORTUNITIES IN

 General Government Section

-The General Government Section provides legal advice to the Board of Supervisors, the County Executive, and various County departments and agencies to fulfill the public service mission of the County.
+TThe General Government Section provides legal advice to the Board of Supervisors, the County Executive, and various County departments and agencies to fulfill the public service mission of the County.
 General Government attorneys research and analyze many areas of law, craft ordinances and policies, negotiate contracts, comment on legislation, and, most of all, solve problems for the County departments and officials they advise.
 Attorneys in the General Government Section also participate in highly significant litigation related to property taxation and election-related matters, and are on the front lines of providing advice on programs of significant importance to the County’s Board of Supervisors and the broader community.
 The Section’s practice is grounded in various areas of public law, including the Brown Act, the Public Records Act, and the Political Reform Act.
 The Section’s attorneys also practice in specialized areas including public works and construction, land use, sustainability, public contracting, finance, property taxation, transportation (including roads and airports), affordable housing, ethics and conflicts of interest, real property, and the California Environmental Quality Act (CEQA).
-We are particularly interested in candidates with experience in real estate, contracting, complex transactions, and/or capital projects.
+We are particularly interested in candidates with experience in land use and planning, contracting, complex transactions, and/or capital projects.

 Labor and Employment Section

 The Labor and Employment Section advises and trains County departments and managers regarding a wide array of labor and employment matters, including hiring, training, compensating, and disciplining employees; reasonably accommodating employees and complying with employee-leave laws and policies; negotiating and finalizing labor contracts; drafting personnel policies; and complying with the County’s Merit System Rules and state and federal labor, employment, and equal opportunity laws.
 Section attorneys also represent the County and its departments in cases before the County’s Personnel Board, labor arbitrators, the Public Employment Relations Board, the EEOC, the DFEH, and other state and federal administrative agencies.
 The goal of the Section is to support the County’s commitment to being an employer of excellence that values and supports all of its employees.
-We are particularly interested in candidates with experience in the employee benefits area, including retirement plans, health and welfare plans, and benefits-related policies and contracts.
+We are particularly interested in candidates with experience in labor relations and employee benefits, including retirement plans, health and welfare plans, and benefits-related policies and contracts.

 Workers' Compensation Section